rock-core/rock-and-syskit/source/coordination/action_state_machines.html.md

 remain unchanged between the station and final states.
 {: .note}

-Finally, we would build the final_approach action to emit `success` when docked, which would become the success criteria for the state machine itself:
+Finally, we would build the final_approach_def action to emit `success` when docked, which would become the success criteria for the state machine itself:

 ~~~ ruby